openhab/openhabian/CONTRIBUTING.md

 We want to keep the openHAB community awesome, growing and collaborative.
 We need your help to keep it that way.
-To help with this we've come up with some general guidelines for the community as a whole:
+To help with this we've come up with some general guidelines for the community as a whole.
+The official guidelines are [located here](https://community.openhab.org/guidelines), the essentials are:

 *   Be nice: Be courteous, respectful and polite to fellow community members: no regional, racial, gender, or other abuse will be tolerated.
 We like nice